 You've taken your childbirth and parenting classes, prepped your nursery and been showered with gifts from loved ones.
 One of the last things on your to-do list before baby arrives is to pack that hospital bag!
-There are lots of great packing lists on Pinterest but I have a few additions that in my experience as a doula are crucial to a more peaceful and enjoyable labor and birth.
+There are lots of great packing lists out there, including our own expert recommendations, but I have a few additions that in my experience as a doula are crucial to a more peaceful and enjoyable labor and birth.

 1. Snacks & Drinks